MicrosoftDocs/sdk-api/sdk-api-src/content/winhttp/nf-winhttp-winhttpclosehandle.md

 If there is a status callback registered for the handle being closed and the handle was created with a non-<b>NULL</b> context value, a <b>WINHTTP_CALLBACK_STATUS_HANDLE_CLOSING</b> callback is made.
 This  is the last callback made from the handle and indicates that the handle is being destroyed.

-An application can terminate an in-progress synchronous or asynchronous request by closing the <a href="https://docs.microsoft.com/windows/desktop/WinHttp/hinternet-handles-in-winhttp">HINTERNET</a> request handle using <b>WinHttpCloseHandle</b>.
-For asynchronous requests, keep the following points in mind:
+An application can terminate an in-progress asynchronous request by closing the <a href="https://docs.microsoft.com/windows/desktop/WinHttp/hinternet-handles-in-winhttp">HINTERNET</a> request handle using <b>WinHttpCloseHandle</b>.
+Keep the following points in mind:

 <ul>